awsdocs/amazon-cloudwatch-user-guide/doc_source/monitor_estimated_charges_with_cloudwatch.md

 1. Choose **Save preferences**\.

-## Creating a Billing Alarm<a name="creating_billing_alarm_with_wizard"></a>
+## Creating a billing alarm<a name="creating_billing_alarm_with_wizard"></a>

 **Important**
-Before you can create a billing alarm,you must enable billing alerts in your account, or in the master/payer account if you are using consolidated billing\.
-For more information, see [Enabling Billing Alerts](#turning_on_billing_metrics)\.
+Before you can create a billing alarm,you must enable billing alerts in your account, or in the management/payer account if you are using consolidated billing\.
+For more information, see [Enabling billing alerts](#turning_on_billing_metrics)\.

-In this procedure, you create an alarm that sends an email message when your estimated charges for AWS exceed a specified threshold\.
+In this procedure, you create an alarm that sends a notification when your estimated charges for AWS exceed a specified threshold\.
 This procedure uses the advanced options\.
 For more information about using the simple options, see [Create a Billing Alarm](gs_monitor_estimated_charges_with_cloudwatch.md#gs_creating_billing_alarm) in *Monitor Your Estimated Charges Using CloudWatch*\.

 **To create a billing alarm using the CloudWatch console**